Linaro/lava/doc/v2/developing-tests.rst

 Using LAVA Test Shell
 =====================

-The ``lava_test_shell`` action provides a way to employ a more black-box style testing approach with the target device.
-The action only requires that a deploy action (deploy_linaro_image/deploy_linaro_android_image) has been executed.
+The ``lava_test_shell`` action provides a way to employ a black-box style testing approach with the target device.
 Its format is:

 .. code-block:: yaml

     - test:
         failure_retry: 3
-        name: kvm-basic-singlenode  # is not present, use "test $N"
+        name: kvm-basic-singlenode
-        # only s, m & h are supported.
         timeout:
-          minutes: 5 # uses install:deps, so takes longer than singlenode01
+          minutes: 5
         definitions:
             - repository:
                 metadata: